 The joy of thick yoghurt.
 As thick as thick cream, superb as a topping, spread or base for a dip or a dessert, it is a necessary ingredient in the kitchen.
 Easy to make, it leaves whey which can be used in oats, breads, juices and soups.

-We have many recipes for yoghurt.
-You can browse them here.
-Have a look at our dips here and here and our snacks also.
-Or get inspired by our easy Autumn recipes here and here.
+We have many recipes that use yoghurt and you can browse them here.
+Have a look at our dips too.
+Or get inspired by our easy Mid Autumn recipes.